dawah-wadah/DOMin8/README.md

     console.log(data);
   },
   error() {
-    console.error("An error has occured with your request.");
+    console.error("An error has occurred with your request.");
   }
 })
 ```